EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Manage-PowerShell-output.md

 ## Task

-On CL1, get all information about the running process of Windows Terminal.
+On CL1, get all information about the running process of Terminal.
 Start all services configured for automatic start but not currently running.

 ## Instructions

 Perform these steps on CL1.

 1. Logon as **ad\Administrator**.
-1. From the context-menu of **Start** (you can press WIN + X), launch **Windows Terminal** as Administrator.
+1. From the context-menu of **Start** (you can press WIN + X), launch **Terminal** as Administrator.
-1. Find the Windows Terminal process
+1. Find the Terminal process

     ````powershell
     Get-Process *terminal*
     ````

-1. Show detailed information about the Windows Terminal process
+1. Show detailed information about the Terminal process

     ````powershell
     Get-Process WindowsTerminal | Format-List
     ````

-1. Show more information about the Windows Terminal process
+1. Show more information about the Terminal process

     ````powershell
     Get-Process WindowsTerminal | Format-List *